 Statistics for vulnerable children

-- 2% of children in Scotland were looked after by local authorities or on the child protection register.
+- Fewer than 2% of children in Scotland were looked after by local authorities or on the child protection register.

-Compared with figures from 2016-17, there was a 1% decrease in the number of children looked after and a 3% increase in the number of children on the child protection register.
+Compared with figures from 2017-18, there was a 5% decrease in the number of children looked after and a 3% decrease in the number of children on the child protection register.

-- The total number of looked after children has fallen for the sixth year in a row.
+- The total number of looked after children has fallen for the seventh year in a row.

 - Episodes of care continue to lengthen - the number of episodes longer than five years have doubled since 2008.